buildthenmarket/Health-and-Fitness/Diet/AVOID.md

 - **Exploitation of Workers:** Toxic farming practices often extend to labor conditions, where workers may be exposed to harmful chemicals without adequate protection.
 - **Health Risks:** Workers in these environments face serious health risks, which can indirectly affect the safety of the produce.

-## Alcohol

-Drinking calories

-### Comparison of Shots, Mixed Drinks, and IPAs

-- Shots: Typically 60-150 calories per 1.5-ounce serving, depending on proof.
-- Mixed drinks: Can range from 100-500 calories or more per serving, depending on the type and amount of mixers used.
-- IPAs: Generally 170-250 calories per 12-ounce serving, although some craft IPAs can have upwards of 300 calories.

 ## PFAs